 The curriculum focuses on core professional skills such as entrepreneurship and firm management, working together and collaboration, the art of negotiation, client development, community leadership, industry trends, and developing your future within the practice.
 The selected scholars to the leadership program are responsible for planning and participating in each of the individual sessions.
 The program will be kicked off by a “Boot Camp” session to introduce the participants and to develop the curriculum for the year.

-Sessions will be held monthly from 12:00pm – 5:00pm, September through May.
-A full list of courses and specific dates are described in the 2019-20 Schedule.
+Sessions will be held monthly from 12:00pm – 5:00pm, January through September.
+A full list of courses and specific dates are described in the 2021 Session Schedule.

 Required Commitment to the Program